-Almost 40 universities are located in Sweden, many of which make it into top ranks globally, such as Uppsala University, Lund University or Stockholm University.
+Almost 40 universities are located in Sweden, many of which make it into top ranks globally, such as Uppsala University, Lund University, KTH Royal Insittute of Technology, or Stockholm University.
 Sweden has been one of the European pioneers for switching to English-language tuition and offers a whopping 900 degrees to choose from.

 Studying in Sweden is free of charge for citizens of the EU/EEA and those with a permanent Swedish residence permit.
 Others may have to pay tuition fees that commonly ranges between 80,000 and 140,000 SEK per year – ca. 8,000 to 15,000 EUR, or 9,000 to 17,000 USD.
 There is also an application fee for those from outside the EU/EEA.